umair140404/media-dashboard-react/README.md

-# media-dashboard-react
-React App to display stats of home media server
+# A React app to display media server stats